 BioProfile® FLEX2 combines Nova’s groundbreaking MicroSensor Card technology with optical measurement and freezing point osmometry for an automated and comprehensive cell culture analyzer.
 Compared to the previous generation BioProfile® FLEX there is no maintenance for any of the 11 chemistry and gas sensors, sample volume for the full text menu is reduced by 75% to 265 microliters (400-500 microliters when integrated with ambr® 15), and test time is also reduced to just 4.5 minutes (6-7 minutes when integrated to ambr® 15).
 Simple touchscreen operation, fast analysis time and automated quality control (QC) provide maximum simplicity, labor savings, and workflow efficiency for cell culture monitoring.

-ambr® 15 cell culture mimics the characteristics of classical bioreactors at microscale (10-15mL) by using cost-effective, disposable micro bioreactors controlled by an automated workstation.
-The system enables the rapid evaluation of different clones at microscale, thereby increasing your speed to clinic.
+ambr® 15 cell culture mimics the characteristics of classical bioreactors at microscale (10 mL–15 mL) by using cost-effective disposable micro bioreactors controlled by an automated workstation.
+The system enables the rapid evaluation of multiple bioreactor cultures at microscale, increasing productivity in cell line development – with significant savings on materials and labor.

 Biologics are three orders of magnitude more complex than drugs such as Aspirin.
 Prof. José Menezes, 4Tune Engineering, believes the biopharma industry can help ensure patient safety using a Quality by Design (QbD) approach that selects and aggregates the right PAT tools and then performs a multivariate data analysis (MVDA) on the acquired data.
 In this way, biotechnology companies can reach the market faster, compare batches more effectively and solve bioprocessing problems.